‘Pioneer’ of the historical novel, Sir Walter Scott, commemorated on UK £2 coin…

 The coin also features the edge inscription ‘100 years of mystery 1920’-2020’ to mark this very special anniversary.

-Issued initially as part of the 2020 Commemorative Coin Set, this brand new £2 coin has just been individually released and is available in Brilliant Uncirculated quality for JUST £8.99 (+p&p)
+Issued initially as part of the 2020 Commemorative Coin Set, this £2 coin was later individually released in Brilliant Uncirculated quality.

 Murder, Mystery, and Masterpieces